irsc/datasciencecoursera/Getting_Cleaning/CodeBook.md

 * 18 tBodyGyro-std()-Y
 * 19 tBodyGyro-std()-Z

+Check README.txt from the original data set for further information about measured variables (3 to 19).

 The variable "Activity_Name" is obtained based in the information stored in activity_labels.txt, in the original data set.

 ### Data
 The original data set is formed by: